About cookies on this site

 And that’s a good moment to introduce Google Tag Manager’s DOM Element variable.
 This type of variable can access the value of a website element that matches a condition defined by you.
 Let’s take a closer look.

 The first thing you need to set is the selection method.
 You need to tell GTM somehow which particular website element you are interested in.
-Elements can be selected either by an ID or by CSS Selector.
+Elements can be selected either by an ID or by a CSS Selector.
 First, let’s try ID.

 Double-click that ID, copy and paste it into the Element ID field in your GTM variable.
 What about the 2nd field (Attribute name)?

 If you leave it empty, the DOM Element variable will return the website element’s text (in this example, Dark Blur T-Shirt).
 However, in some cases, it might be more useful to fetch not the text of an element but its certain attribute.
-You can find out what attributes does a certain web element have by inspecting it (this time, I inspected a different element).
+You can find out what attributes a certain web element has by inspecting it (this time, I inspected a different element).

 See all these highlighted parameters (type, name, id, class)?
 They are called attributes.